Knot Weight Systems from Graded Symplectic Geometry: Exponential Maps

 Alternatively one can choose a metric $g_{\mu\nu}$ for $|\M|$, and locally fixes a vielbein-a set of $n$ orthonormal basis for $\Gamma(TM)$, $e^{\mu}_a \partial_{\mu}$ with $g_{\mu\nu}e^{\mu}_ae^{\nu}_b=\delta_{ab}$.
 The vielbeins are patched together with structure group $SO(n)$ instead of $GL(n)$ \bea \tilde e^{\mu}_a(y)\frac{\partial x^{\nu}}{\partial y^{\mu}}=e^{\nu}_b(x)U^b_{~a},~~U^a_{~b}\in SO(n).\nn\eea Now one can form a different exponential map by using $e^{\mu}_a$ as the velocity-field for the flow equation, leading to \bea \phi_{so}^{\mu}=x^{\mu}+\xi^ae^{\mu}_a+\frac12\big(e_b^{\rho}\partial_{\rho}e^{\mu}_a\big)\xi^{a}\xi^{b}+\frac16\big(e^{\sigma}_c\partial_{\sigma}(e^{\rho}_b\partial_{\rho}e^{\mu}_a))\big) \xi^{c}\xi^{a}\xi^{b}+{\cal O}(\xi^4). \eea where as before the $e^{\mu}_a$ are evaluated at ${x}$.

-To investigate the property of $\phi$ under a diffeomorphism, let $\tilde{{x}}^{\mu}={x}^{\mu}-v^{\mu}$ be infinitesimal diffeomorphism, where $v^{\mu}$ is a vector field vanishing at $x$, we check up to order $\xi^3$ that Eq.\ref{exponent_plain} satisfies \bea \phi^{\mu}_{\tilde{{x}}}(\tilde\xi)= \phi^{\mu}_{{x}}(\xi)+{\cal O}(v^2), \eea where $\tilde \xi^{\mu}=\xi^{\mu}-\xi^{\rho}\nabla_{\rho}v^{\mu}$ is an exact formula.
-That the result Eq.\ref{equiv} persists to all orders in $\xi$ is not hard to understand.
-Once the connection is fixed, the flow that defines the exponential map is uniquely fixed by the initial velocity $\xi^{\mu}$, thus the flow computed in $x$-coordinate system equals the flow computed in $\tilde{{x}}$-coordinate with initial velocity $(\partial\tilde{{x}}^{\mu}/\partial{ x}^{\nu})\xi^{\nu}$ (of course, one has to transform the connection to the $\tilde x$ coordinates too).
-Thus we have the \begin{proposition} The exponential map Eq.\ref{exponent_plain} gives a global section of the bundle $\FR{B}/\textrm{GL}$ over $M$, similarly Eq.\ref{exponent_ortho} gives a global section of $\FR{B}/\textrm{SO}$ \end{proposition} \begin{proof}Once the connection is chosen, Eq.\ref{equiv} shows that $\phi_x$ is (up to a $GL$ rotation) independent of the coordinate system, thus it only depends on the point $x$ \end{proof}
+The following discussion up to prop.\ref{prop_global_section_sp} is well-known to the experts, yet we go through it carefully.
+At first sight, the exponential map $\phi_x$ does not give a section $M\to\FR{B}$, because this map not only depends on the base point $x$ around which we do the expansion, but also on the choice of the coordinate system in the neighbourhood of $x$.
+Namely $\phi_x$ is not quite invariant under local diffeomorphisms of $M$.
+To investigate how $\phi_x$ reacts to a diffeomorphism, let $\tilde{{x}}^{\mu}={x}^{\mu}-v^{\mu}$ be infinitesimal diffeomorphism, where $v^{\mu}$ is a vector field vanishing at $x$, we check up to order $\xi^3$ that Eq.\ref{exponent_plain} satisfies \bea \phi^{\mu}_{\tilde{{x}}}(\tilde\xi)= \phi^{\mu}_{{x}}(\xi)+{\cal O}(v^2), \eea where $\tilde \xi^{\mu}=\xi^{\mu}-\xi^{\rho}\nabla_{\rho}v^{\mu}$ is an infinitesimal $GL$ rotation.
+The relation Eq.\ref{equiv} and the formula for $\tilde{\xi}$ is in fact exact to all orders in $\xi$, which can be understood as follows: once the connection is fixed, the flow that defines the exponential map is uniquely fixed by the initial velocity $\xi^{\mu}$, thus the flow computed in the $x$-coordinate system equals the flow computed in the $\tilde{{x}}$-coordinate with initial velocity $(\partial\tilde{{x}}^{\mu}/\partial{ x}^{\nu})\xi^{\nu}$ (of course, one has to transform the connection to the $\tilde x$ coordinates too).
+Hence the exponential map $\phi_x$ is \emph{not} a section of $\FR{B}$, but the effect of a local diffeomorphism is merely a $GL$ rotation of the $\xi$'s.
+To summarize the above discussion, we have the \begin{proposition} The exponential map Eq.\ref{exponent_plain} gives a global section of the bundle $\FR{B}/\textrm{GL}$ over $M$, similarly Eq.\ref{exponent_ortho} gives a global section of $\FR{B}/\textrm{SO}$ \end{proposition} \begin{proof}Once the connection is chosen, Eq.\ref{equiv} shows that $\phi_x$ is (up to a $GL$ rotation) independent of the coordinate system, thus it only depends on the point $x$ \end{proof}